manikcloud/Docker-Certified-Associate/3-session/3.6-Push_an_Image_to_Docker_Hub/README.md

 This repository contains a minimal Flask application that displays a greeting message along with the hostname of the container it's running on.

-## Application Code
+### Application Code

 The application is written in Python using the Flask web framework.
-The code is as follows:

-This section will guide you to:
+#### This section will guide you to:
 - Push an image to Docker Hub

 ## Step  1: Create a Docker image from the Dockerfile